Greyhound Lines: 1930–1945

-1945–1983: Expansion, desegregation, and diversification
+1945–1983: expansion, desegregation, and diversification

 Wickman retired as president of the Greyhound Corporation in 1946 and was replaced by his long-time partner Orville S. Caesar.
 Wickman died at the age of 66 in 1954.

 Greyhound commissioned industrial designer Raymond Loewy and General Motors to design several distinctive buses from the 1930s through the 1950s.
 Loewy's first was the Yellow Coach PDG-4101, the Greyhound Silversides produced in 1940-1941.
 Production was suspended during World War II.
 When the "Silversides" buses resumed production in 1947, it was renamed GM PD 3751.
 PD 3751 production continued through 1948.
 In 1954, the first of Greyhound's distinctive hump-backed buses was introduced.
 In 1944, Loewy had produced drawings for the GM GX-1, a full double-decker parlor bus with the first prototype built in 1953.
-The PD-4501 Scenicruiser was designed Loewy and built by General Motors as model PD-4501.
+The PD-4501 Scenicruiser was designed by Roland E. Gegoux and built by General Motors as model PD-4501.
 The front of the bus was markedly lower than its rear section.

 After World War II, and the building of the Interstate Highway System beginning in 1956, automobile travel became a preferred mode of travel in the United States.
 This, combined with the increasing affordability of air travel, led to a decline in business for Greyhound and other intercity bus carriers.

 In October 1953, Greyhound acquired the Tennessee Coach Company's entire operation, and the negotiations for the Blue Ridge Lines, and its affiliate White Star Lines, that operated between Cleveland and the Mid Atlantic Seaboard.